 One of the challenges of managing modern IT environments is dependency and relationship mapping.
-IT discovery tools do a good job of identifying lists of assets and components, but don’t always capture the relationship data to identify each asset’s technical and business context.
+Also, IT discovery tools do a good job of identifying lists of assets and components.
+But don’t always capture the relationship data to identify each asset’s technical and business context.
 That requires IT asset management.

 Understanding context is important for assessing the impacts when components break and systems malfunction, implementing changes safely/effectively, and diagnosing the root cause of problems.